7AM7/Arabic-Poems-Generation/scripts/usage.md

 * [mdbtools](https://github.com/mdbtools/mdbtools)

 ### Quickstart
-To run a MDB to CSV convertor call the `mdb_to_csv.py` script with at least one of the following arguments:
+To run a MDB to CSV convertor call the `mdb_to_csv.py` script with the following arguments:

 Arguments description, e.g.:
 ```